YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 <details>
 <summary> Tucker decomposition </summary>

-Tucker decomposition via Higher Order SVD (HOSVD), which is realized in tucker_hosvd.cpp file.
+Tucker decomposition via Higher Order SVD (HOSVD), which is realized in tucker_hosvd.cpp.
-Tucker decomposition via Higher Order Orthogonal Iteration (HOOI), which is realized in tucker_hooi.cpp file.
+Tucker decomposition via Higher Order Orthogonal Iteration (HOOI), which is realized in tucker_hooi.cpp.

 The decomposition components of tucker is defined as:
 >template\<class type\>